cybertec-postgresql/pg_timetable/docs/samples.rst

 Access previous task result code and output from the next task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This sample demonstrates how to check the result code and output of a previous task.
-If previous task failed that possible only
+If the last task failed,
-if *ignore_error boolean = true* set for that particular task.
-Otherwise, the chain will be stopped.
-This exactly samples
+that is possible only if *ignore_error boolean = true* is set for that task.
+Otherwise, a scheduler will
-shows how to calculate failed, successful, and total tasks executed.
-Based on this values we can calculate the success ratio.
+stop the chain.
+This sample shows how to calculate failed, successful, and the total number of tasks executed.
+Based on these values, we can calculate the success ratio.

 .. literalinclude:: ../samples/ManyTasks.sql
     :linenos: